Diff4MMLiTS: Advanced Multimodal Liver Tumor Segmentation via Diffusion-Based Image Synthesis and Alignment: Method

 \subsection{Normal CT Generator (NCG) Module}

-Since there is no publicly available paired multimodal normal CT dataset, the NCG module is used to generate paired multimodal normal CT data as the basis for tumor data synthesis.
-Inpainting involves reconstructing the missing or masked regions of an image \cite{yolocurvseg}.
-Inspired by Suvorov \cite{lama}, we employ an inpainting network based on Fast Fourier Convolution (FFC), which enhances the receptive field, ultimately achieving large mask inpainting with an image-wide receptive field.
+Since there is no publicly available paired multimodal normal CT dataset, NCG is used to generate multimodal normal CT as the basis for tumor synthesis.
+Inspired by Suvorov \cite{lama}, we employ an inpainting network based on Fast Fourier Convolution (FFC).
 To reduce computational load, we perform slice-by-slice inpainting of 2D slices within 3D CT scans.
+Given an image $x$ and a binary mask of the inpainting regions $m$, they are stacked as follows:

-Given an image $x\in \mathbb{R}^{H \times W \times 3}$ and a binary mask of the inpainting regions $m\in \mathbb{R}^{H \times W \times 1}$, stacking them will give: $x^{\prime}=\operatorname{stack}(x\odot m,m)$, where $x\odot m$ denotes the masked image.
-The feed-forward inpainting network $f_\theta(\cdot)$ then processes the input $x^{\prime}$ in a fully convolutional manner, then generates the inpainted image: $\hat{x}$ = $f_\theta(x^{\prime})$.
+where $x\odot (1-m)$ denotes the masked image.
+The feed-forward inpainting network $f_\theta(\cdot)$ processes the input $x^{\prime}$ in a fully convolutional manner and generates the inpainted image $\hat{x}$ = $f_\theta(x^{\prime})$.
 Specifically, the image and mask pair serve as network inputs, which are downsampled into FFC residual blocks.
 During FFC processing, the input is divided into two parallel branches: a local branch, using traditional convolution, captures local information, while a global branch, based on real FFT, acquires global contextual information.
 These two outputs are then cross-fused and channel-wise concatenated to produce the final output.

-We fine-tune the model using pre-trained parameters and followed the training strategy of Suvorov et al \cite{lama}.
-For the fine-tuning of NCG, we employ original internal multimodal data to adapt it to the inpainting of multimodal CT images.
+We fine-tune the model using pre-trained parameters and followed the training strategy of Suvorov et al. \cite{lama}.
+For the fine-tuning of NCG, we employ original internal multimodal data to adapt it to the inpainting of multimodal CTs.
 After training, the inpainter is utilized to remove tumor foreground regions from multimodal CT with tumors.
 For each tumor region in the portal venous phase (PVP) mask, a 5×5 kernel is first employed for morphological closing, followed by a single iteration of dilation using a 3×3 kernel, to mitigate subjective noise and ensure maximal coverage of tumor regions across all modalities.
-NCG used the dilated PVP noise annotation as the mask to remove the foreground from labeled samples, ultimately producing a corresponding normal CT for each multimodal CT.
+NCG used the dilated PVP noise annotation as the mask to remove the foreground from labeled samples, ultimately producing a corresponding normal CT for each CT.